-American are officially being left out of visitor plans, as Europe reopens to international visitors from July 1st.
-The situation will be updated every two weeks, but initially, the only countries eligible to enter the EU from outside will include: Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay.
+Initially, the only countries eligible to enter the European Union from outside include: Australia, Canada, Georgia, Japan, South Korea, New Zealand, Rwanda, Thailand, Tunisia and Uruguay.

 Austria has a fantastic resource for checking up to date information, as it appears.

-The Czech Republic has a new resource for visitors hoping to take in the delights of Prague or any other areas this summer, which breaks them into groups of green, yellow or red.
+The Czech Republic has a resource for visitors hoping to take in the delights of Prague or any other areas this summer, which breaks them down into groups of green, yellow or red.

-Travelers from “green” areas can enter without any stipulations, whereas those from “yellow” must present a recent health certificate and red means no go.
-As of right now: France, Italy and Spain are yellow, the UK and Sweden are red, and a list of green countries with no entry restrictions can be found on the Czech Tourism website.
+Travelers originating from “green” and yellow areas areas may enter without testing, whereas those from red countries must present a recent negative covid-19 test.
+As of right now: Romania and Spain are red, and a list of green countries, including the UK, with no entry restrictions can be found on the Czech Tourism website.

 With cafes, restaurants and most things open, it could be a great time to visit.

-France has pointed to outside travel for those from beyond Europe, possibly being allowed from July onward, but remarks from President Macron suggest the timeline could be as late as September for some countries outside the EU.
+France has pointed to outside travel for those from beyond Europe, possibly being allowed from late September onward, but remarks from President Macron suggest the timeline could be as late as 2021 for some countries outside the EU.

 Germany is mostly open for travel once again.
-Leisure travel is now allowed ifor travelers originating from within the European Union, UK, Switzerland, Norway, Iceland and Lichtenstein.
+Leisure travel without a mandatory covid-19 test or quarantine is now allowed for travelers originating from within the European Union, UK, Switzerland, Norway, Iceland and Lichtenstein.
 Germany advises its citizens not to travel outside of the EU until at least August 31st.

 IATA’s interactive guide offers the most up to date information.